 Men's Mittens | Women's Mittens

-A scarf or insulated "neck gaiter" of some kind to insulate the neck, also to keep warm air from pumping in and out of the body region, and stop wind-driven snow from getting into the clothing where it could melt and become very uncomfortable.
+A neck gaiter or scarf to insulate the neck, to stop warm air from pumping out to be replaced with cold air coming back in, and stop wind-driven snow from getting into your clothes where it could melt and become very uncomfortable.
 My son voted this item as his most useful and favorite item of clothing when we went on an Arctic cruise around Spitsbergen.
 You can pull it up as far as over your nose if needed or it sits in a well-behaved manner out of the way when required rather than flapping around like scarves tend to.

 A warm comfortable base-layer can be the under clothing you already have.
-As long as you have a good insulting layer and outer layer, you won't need "thermal" underwear unless you feel the cold very badly.
-You may however like to get some nice baselayers, tops can be worn as a comfortable outer layer around the ship, it is easy to pull other layers over the top quickly when going outdoors.
-Merino is the gold standard, synthetic is also good, cotton is best avoided.
+As long as you have a good insulting layer and outer shell layer, you won't need "thermal" underwear unless you feel the cold very badly.
+You may however like to get some nice baselayers.
+Tops can be worn as a comfortable shirt around the ship and it is easy to pull other layers on quickly when going outdoors.
+Merino wool is the gold standard, synthetic is also good, cotton is best avoided.

 Insulated base layer tops - Men's Women's